-- Slopes greater than or equal to than 30% require 0% (no retention required), however First Flush is required for all slopes greater than 10%. - The Town Engineer may waive requirement if proved otherwise, based on certain criteria, such as adverse impact and soil type. - e.
-Hillside development. - Hillside Overlay Districts: The Town of Paradise Valley has a hillside zoning ordinance (Article XXII) that restricts_outlines specific requirements for development on lots that have slopes greater than 10%.
-The Hillside Building Committee will review all applications for development in these areas. - Purpose and Need: Hillside lots have special needs for stormwater management due to the higher runoff rates and difficulty establishing retention areas on site.
-This is exacerbated by construction of impervious surfaces that increase runoff intensity and volume during a storm event.
+- i.
+Hillside Overlay Districts: The Town of Paradise Valley has a Hillside Zoning Ordinance (Article XXII) that outlines specific requirements for development on lots with slopes greater than 10%.
+The Hillside Building Committee will review all applications for development in these areas. - ii.
+Purpose and Need: Hillside lots have special stormwater management needs stemming from higher runoff rates and difficulties associated with establishing on-site retention areas.
+These needs are exacerbated by construction of impervious surfaces that increase runoff intensity and volume during a storm event.
 These sites are also likely to be more visible from surrounding off-site areas.
-The purpose of these requirements is to preserve the character of the hillsides while accommodating responsible development and protecting people and property from potentially hazardous conditions unique to hillside development. - Storm Drainage on Hillside Lots: The first priority of hillside development is to properly site buildings, structures and use areas to preserve natural drainageways on the site.
-This can be accomplished by clustering development while preserving connected natural washNatural Washes and linear open spaces that convey and store stormwater.
-Development restrictions_regulations_for hillside lots are identified in the Town's hillside zoning ordinance.

-Development shall be accomplished in such a way to minimize changes to existing topography, including natural drainageways.
-Where excavation and filling is required for approved site improvements grades and vegetation shall be restored to meet the requirements of the Town Landscape Design Guidelines.
-Application of Low Impact

-Development (LID) approaches, as identified in Section 6, can reduce the amount of impervious surfaces in order to mimic predevelopment runoff conditions on the site.
-The Town may consider waivers to on site retention requirements only in such cases where approved LID practices, such as porous pavements, green roofs and/or reduced pavement areas are proposed that are equal to, or exceed, required on-site retentionincorporated into the site.
+The purpose of these requirements is to preserve the character of hillsides while accommodating responsible development and protecting people and property from potentially hazardous conditions unique to hillside development. - iii.
+Storm Drainage on Hillside Lots: The first priority of hillside development is to properly site buildings, structures and use areas to a preserve a site's Natural Wash.
+This can be accomplished by clustering development while preserving connected Natural Washes and linear open spaces that convey and store stormwater.
+Development regulations for hillside lots are identified in the Town's hillside zoning ordinance. - iv.
+Development shall minimize changes to existing topography, including Natural Washes.
+Where excavation and filling are required for approved site improvements, grades and vegetation shall be restored to meet the Town Landscape Design Guidelines.
+Application of Low Impact Development (LID) approaches, as identified in Appendix 2-A, can reduce the amount of impervious surfaces to mimic a site's predevelopment runoff conditions.
+The Town may consider waivers to on site retention requirements only in such cases where approved LID practices, such as porous pavements, green roofs and/or reduced pavement areas are incorporated within the site.